jusbuckingham/kofa/README.md

 As a user I want too..

-- Create a profile containing name, email address, phone number, physical address (latitude/longitude coordinates) & voter preferences.
+- Create a user profile containing name, email address, phone number, physical address (latitude/longitude coordinates) & voter preferences.
+- See my full ballot for my area.
-- Immediately see voter suggestions based on my ballot and the reasons for the choices.
+- Click a button to see voter suggestions based on my preferences.
-- Be able to copy these choices as a cheatsheet or download them as a pdf.
+- Be able to copy these choices as a cheatsheet to a notepad or download them as a pdf.

 ## Possible Future Features